 About The Immersive Journalist

-I’m Karl Hodge, a University Course Director and technology journalist.
+I’m Dr Karl Hodge, a University Course Director and technology journalist.
 From 2016 to 2024, I conducted doctoral research into VR journalism and its potential for interactive storytelling.
-Now that my work is coming to a close, I want to share some of my findings and projects.
+As I transition into a new phase of research, I want to share some of my findings and projects.

 First, some background on how I became interested in this stuff.